 - Spinach Apple Salad: This healthy salad is perfect to pair with this pepper crusted steak main course.
 Great for a Fall pairing!

-- Twice Baked Potatoes: Ah, steak and potatoes, what is better?!
-These classic twice baked potatoes will compliment this steak perfectly for dinner.
+- Air Fryer Baked Potato: Ah, steak and potatoes, what is better?!
+These air fried baked potatoes will compliment this steak perfectly for dinner.

 - Herb Roasted Potatoes: These simple herb roasted potatoes are ready fast and